 A few good photos of your dishes and location can leave your website visitors hungry for more.

 Bonus: if you have any unusual ingredients or dishes, it helps to give your website visitors an idea of what it looks like.
 Another thing to consider is that pictures are helpful for people who may not speak the language.
-Every time I travel to a place where I don't speak the language, I'm grateful to see photos of the food.
+Every time I travel, I'm grateful to see photos of the food on the menu.

 If you are pouring in time and effort to establish your restaurant's brand on social media, integrating your feed into your website can be an easy way to enhance your efforts without adding any more work to do.
 Most website templates feature the ability to add a feed of your recent Instagram photos on your site (if you scroll down on Saskatoon's Drift Café website, you can see their recent Instagram photos and see what they've been up to lately).
 If you take the time to set it up, you will have fresh, dynamic content on your site with no extra effort.